You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Currently I am lucky to be a part of these projects:

-The Fondells Rhythm and blues Burlesque show.
+The Fondells Rhythm and Blues Burlesque Revue.
 Burlesque.
-Featuring Mark Sten (bass), Jon Wallace (guitar), Louie Samora (drums) Stan Ruffo (sax) backing up a variety of singers (myself, Victoria Porter, Viva Las Vegas, Jerry A and Johnny Ward to name a few) and dancers (Miss Kennedy, Tana the Tattooed Lady, Stilleto Maraschino and more).
+Featuring Mark Sten (bass), Jon Wallace (guitar), Jason Ballard (guitar), Pat Conner(drums), Gus Slayton (sax), backing up a variety of singers (myself, Victoria Porter, Jerry A and Johnny Ward to name a few) and dancers (Miss Alex Kennedy, Tana the Tattooed Lady, Angelique DeVil, Satira Sin, and more).

 I don't play a lot any more.
 I'm not trying to make a career out of music or even trying to sell any cds (although I have hundreds of them!
 So buy one if you must).
 To end this bio: I live in NE Portland with my boyfriend and his two wonderful kids (part time).
 I work as a divebartender in a great little neighborhood bar in NE called Spirits Pub.
 Come see me some time!
 I work the day shift, Tuesday through Friday.
 I am currently trying to figure out what I want to be when I grow up.
 And I'm still singing in bands.